Holomorphically finitely generated Hopf algebras and quantum Lie groups: Free products

-\begin{pr} \emph{(cf. \cite[Proposition 6.4]{Pir_stbflat} for tensor products)} For unital $\ptn$-algebras $A$ and $B$, the natural homomorphism
+\begin{pr} \emph{(cf. \cite[Proposition 6.4]{Pir_stbflat} for tensor products)} For unital $\mathbin{\widehat{\otimes}}$-algebras $A$ and $B$, the natural homomorphism

-is a topological isomorphism. \end{pr} \begin{proof} The Arens-Michael enveloping functor is left adjoint to the forgetful functor from the category of unital Arens-Michael algebras to the category of unital $\ptn$-algebras.
+is a topological isomorphism. \end{pr} \begin{proof} The Arens--Michael enveloping functor is left adjoint to the forgetful functor from the category of unital Arens--Michael algebras to the category of unital $\mathbin{\widehat{\otimes}}$-algebras.
 So we can apply the general fact that a left adjoint functor preserves colimits and, in particular, coproducts \cite[Proposition~16.4.5]{Shu}. \end{proof}

+\begin{pr} Let $A$ and $B$ be unital $\mathbin{\widehat{\otimes}}$-algebras that are nuclear (DF)-spaces.
+Then so is $A\mathbin{\ast}B$. \end{pr} For the proof we need the following lemma. \begin{lm} The class of complete nuclear (DF)-spaces is stable under finite complete projective tensor products and countable direct sums. \end{lm} \begin{proof} The assertion follows from standard properties of (DF)-spaces and nuclear spaces; see \cite[p.~260, Theorem~12.4.8, p.~335, Theorem~15.6.2, and p.~483, Corollary~21.2.3]{Jar}. \end{proof}

+\begin{proof}[Proof of Proposition~\ref{ga1APt}] By construction, $A\mathbin{\ast}B$ is a completion of a quotient of the tensor algebra $T(A\oplus B)$ by a closed subspace.
+Since $A$ and $B$ are complete nuclear (DF)-spaces, so is $T(A\oplus B)$ by Lemma~\ref{stnDF}.
+The class of (DF)-spaces is stable under completions and quotients by a closed subspace \cite[p.~260, Theorem~12.4.8]{Jar}.
+Similarly, the stability property holds for the class of nuclear spaces [ibid. p.~483, Corollary~21.2.3].
+Thus $A\mathbin{\ast}B$ is a nuclear (DF)-space. \end{proof}